ctrl-a-shift-del/FREE-HEVC-extension-for-Windows/README.md

 # HEVC Video Extensions (.appxbundle)

 This repository serves as a personal backup of the HEVC Video Extensions `.appxbundle` file, which is typically priced at ₹50 or $0.99 on the Microsoft Store.
-I found a clean, working version on a third-party website and decided to host it here in case the original source becomes unavailable.
+I found a FREE clean, working version on a third-party website and decided to host it here in case the original source becomes unavailable.

 ## Note